PracticeCraft/project-readme-template/portfolio-project.md

 ### Usage

 > [!NOTE]
-> Add usage instruction for main or basic features here.
+> Add usage instructions for main or basic features here.
 >
 > **Do**
-> - be explicit about the instructions (less assumptions lead to better UX)
+> - Be explicit about the instructions (less assumptions lead to better UX).
-> - point the user to the full documentation of your project
+> - Point the user to the full documentation of your project if any.
 >
 > **Consider**
 > - Add screenshots or GIF walkthroughs (but more detailed/focused than the
->   summary section)
+>   summary section).

 ## Tech Stack